ReadCraft-io/sphinx-clarity-theme/README.md

 **A clean and professional documentation theme for Sphinx.
 Modern design with light/dark mode, responsive layout, and beautiful typography.**

+_Clean, modern typography · Optimized spacing for long pages_\
+_Excellent readability on desktop and mobile · Designed specifically for Sphinx documentation_\

 <!-- Screenshot -->
 <a href="https://readcraft.io/sphinx-clarity-theme" target="_blank">
   <p align="center">